just214/frothy/README.md

 firebase.initializeApp(config);
 ```

-Once Firebase is wired up, just import Frothy and drop it anywhere you'd like.
+Once Firebase is wired up, just import Frothy component and drop it in somewhere.

-`npm i frothy` or `yarn add frothy`

 ```js
 // import it